sumeshi/quilter-csv/README.md

 ```

 examples
 ```
-$ sscsv load ./Security.evtx - contains 'Date and Time' '10/6/2016'
+$ sscsv load ./Security.csv - contains 'Date and Time' '10/6/2016'
 ```

 #### head

-Displays the first specified number of rows of the data.
+Filters only the specified number of lines from the first line.

 ```
 Options: